 3. Look After Your Body

-Training for 3 different facets, will enviably leave you short of time.
-Without being a full time athlete it’s almost impossible to train each facet perfectly.
+Training for 3 different facets will enviably leave you short of time.
+Without being a full-time athlete, it’s almost impossible to train each facet perfectly.
 Striving to always get a long swim, bike and run often leads to individuals forgetting about mobility work, drills, recovery sessions, rest days and even sleeping.
 Here’s my advice: 3 x 20 minute stretching sessions, 7 hours sleep a night, 2 drill sessions, 1 full rest day and 1 recovery swim.

 .